 Once back in Novo Airão, we take a city tour to see the ship-building, the craftsmanship and other attractions of this Amazon River town.

-We have a farewell lunch on board, before taking the van back to Manaus, arriving at approximately 3.30pm.
+We have a farewell lunch on “Flor do Luar”, a floating restaurant in the Anavilhanas National Park. before taking the van back to Manaus, arriving at approximately 3.30pm.

 - Please note that all cruise itineraries are subject to change due to seasonal weather conditions (and resultant variations in river and tributary water levels) affecting accessibility to locations.
 Thus navigation routes, times and excursions may need to be modified at the cruise captain’s discretion.